Close

 Stripped Bare by Shannon Baker

-opens in a new windowPlaceholder of -66 Kate Fox is living the dream.
+Poster Placeholder of - 45 Kate Fox is living the dream.
 She’s married to Grand County Sheriff Ted Conner, the heir to her beloved Nebraska Sandhills cattle ranch, where they live with Kate’s orphaned teenage niece, Carly.
 With the support of the well-connected Fox Clan, which includes Kate’s eight boisterous and interfering siblings, Ted’s reelection as Grand County Sheriff is virtually assured.
 That leaves Kate to the solitude and satisfaction of Frog Creek, her own slice of heaven.

 One night Kate answers a shattering phone call from Roxy at the Bar J. Carly’s granddad Eldon, owner of the ranch, is dead and Ted has been shot and may never walk again.
 Kate vows to find the killer.
 She soon discovers Ted responded so quickly to the scene because he was already at the Bar J…in Roxy’s bed.
 And to add to her woes, Carly has gone missing.